zephyrproject-rtos/zephyr/doc/contribute/documentation/guidelines.rst

       This would be a block of text styled with a background and box, but with no syntax highlighting.

-There's a shorthand for writing code blocks too: end the introductory paragraph with a double colon (``::``) and indent the code block content by three spaces.
+There's a shorthand for writing code blocks too: end the introductory paragraph with a double colon (``::``) and indent the code block content that follows it by three spaces.
 On output, only one colon will be shown.
-The highlighting package makes a best guess at the type of content in the block and highlighting purposes.
+The code block will have no highlighting (i.e. ``none``).
+You may however use the ``.. highlight::`` directive to customize the default language used in your document (see for example how this is done at the beginning of this very document).

 Images
 ******